luizdepra/hugo-coder/content/posts/secure-messaging-with-signal.md

 ## Conclusion: The Writer's Security Triad

-In today's digital landscape, writers need a three-pronged approach to security:
+In today's digital landscape, writers need a two-pronged approach to security:

 1. **Secure your content creation**: With tools like [signed Git commits](/posts/implementing-signed-commits/)
-2. **Secure your formal communications**: With [email encryption](/posts/email-security-for-writers/)
-3. **Secure your instant communications**: With Signal
+2. **Secure your instant communications**: With Signal

 This security triad protects your work, your sources, and your professional relationships throughout the writing process.